Coverage that benefits your employees during a pandemic

 What are voluntary benefits programs?

 Voluntary benefits supplement the core medical coverage provided by employer-sponsored health insurance programs.
 Premiums are paid via payroll deduction.
-The three major voluntary benefits are Critical Illness, Hospital Indemnity, and Accident insurance.
+The three major voluntary benefits are Critical Illness, Hospital Indemnity, and Accident coverage.

-Critical Illness Insurance provides additional coverage for serious (and costly) medical emergencies, such as heart attack, strokes, and cancer.
+Critical Illness policies pay a lump-sum benefit if the employee is diagnosed with a covered illness or disease, such as heart attack, stroke, and cancer.
 Other diseases or conditions may be covered, including:

 - Parkinson’s Disease